Softvelum/mp4-hls-transmuxer/README.md

 - audio
 - original MP4
 - Apple QuickTime expension
-- files with CTTS atom in track
+- files with CTTS atom in TRAK

 This product is released under MIT license.